fonsecapeter/jarvs/README.md

 #### Jarvs is a research visist summary management system, build with large-scale clinical research in mind.

+Resarch visit summaries (RVSs) are written descriptions of a patient's clinical visit.
+An RVS is written by the research-doctor-on-point for a given participant after they undergo strenuous participation in a clinical reserach program.
+For the one I worked for at UCSF, this involved a 40-hour week of being questioned, tested, poked, prodded, and scanned, often after a flight across the country.
+So this summary is full of personal health insights that a traditional hospital usually doesn't have the resources to offer and is deeply valuable to patients and their families.

+In a busy program such as this, it's important to write, review and send out these summaries in a timely fashion.
+One of my many responsiblities during my time at UCSF was managing this process and ensuring it ran smoothly.
+I was having a hard time staying on top of this manually and, under my hands, it sometimes took almost a full year for folks to get their summaries, right before their next visit.
+At the time, I was also teaching myself how to write code in my free time, so I saw an opportunity to automate it, and hopefully get them in patients hands quicker.

+I'm proud to say it did – we were even able to reduce our "red metric" of > 6 months after I automated my RVS responsiblities with JARVS and am told it's still being used today.
+As a now professional software engineer, I look back on the things about this that I would implement differently, but more than that, I'm proud of the way I was able to learn by doing something that offered tangible benefits to the peolpe around me, and how I put in the work to package + open-source it in case other research programs needed something similar.

+This project is also special to me becuase it showed me how much I loved software engineering and motivated me to figure out how to do it for a living.

+## Note:
-At the moment, the master branch works on both os x and linux operating systems, but is being depreciated for the Ubuntu application.
-Development is not yet finished, but is functional.
-Users have two options in the meantime:
+At the moment, the master branch works on both os x and linux operating systems, but was being depreciated for an Ubuntu-specific version.
+I am not activitely developing this, but if you are using this and something is broken or missing, please let me know and I'd be happy to make improvements.

+## Installation
+You have two options:
-* Use the depreciated tkinter-based master branch version with `git clone http://github.com/fonsecapeter/jarvs` in your home directory (os x or linux)
+* Use the tkinter-based master branch version with `git clone http://github.com/fonsecapeter/jarvs` in your home directory (os x or linux)
-  * This will require the user to `cd ~/jarvs/app` then `./gui.py` to run the program
+  * Enter the project `cd ~/jarvs/app` then `./gui.py` to run the program
-  * Dependencies may be needed
+  * Dependencies may be needed (see more information below)

 or

-* Follow the development of the GTK-based [Ubuntu release](http://launchpad.net/jarvs) with a more familiar:
+* Use the GTK-based [Ubuntu release](http://launchpad.net/jarvs) with a more familiar:
 ```bash
 sudo add-apt-reposoity ppa:peter-nfonseca/jarvs
 sudo apt-get update